4d/docs/website/translated_docs/fr/Admin/building.md

 Also, the client/server application is customized and its handling simplified:

 - To launch the server portion, the user simply double-clicks on the server application.
 The project file does not need to be selected.
 - To launch the client portion, the user simply double-clicks the client application, which connects directly to the server application.
 You do not need to choose a server in a connection dialog box.
 Le client cible le serveur soit via son nom, lorsque client et serveur sont sur le même sous-réseau, soit via son adresse IP, à définir via la clé XML `IPAddress` dans le fichier buildapp.4DSettings.
 Si la connexion échoue, [des mécanismes alternatifs spécifiques peuvent être mis en place](#management-of-client-connections).
-You can "force" the display of the standard connection dialog box by holding down the **Option** (macOS) or **Alt** (Windows) key while launching the client application.
+Il est également possible de “forcer” l’affichage de la boîte de dialogue de connexion standard en maintenant la touche **Option** (macOS) ou **Alt** (Windows) enfoncée lors du lancement de l’application cliente.
 Seule la partie cliente peut se connecter à la partie serveur correspondante.
 If a user tries to connect to the server portion using a standard 4D application, an error message is returned and connection is impossible.
 - A client/server application can be set so that the client portion [can be updated automatically over the network](#copy-of-client-applications-in-the-server-application).
 - It is also possible to automate the update of the server part through the use of a sequence of language commands ([SET UPDATE FOLDER](https://doc.4d.com/4Dv17R6/4D/17-R6/SET-UPDATE-FOLDER.301-4311308.en.html) and [RESTART 4D](https://doc.4d.com/4Dv17R6/4D/17-R6/RESTART-4D.301-4311311.en.html)).